 Even though rental prices are cheaper than comparing with the other big European capitals, cities like Madrid or Barcelona offer much higher prices.

-The metropolitan area of Barcelona can be a good alternative, or even other not-so-mainstream cities like Valencia (which exactly the same weather conditions as Barcelona) can become your preferred choice.
+The metropolitan area of Barcelona can be a good alternative, or even other not-so-mainstream cities like Valencia (which the same weather conditions as Barcelona) can become your preferred choice.

 Taxes